eightween/dcswd/docs/quickstart.rst

 ===============

 .. note::
     Some of the contents are from :term:`BGSC`.
+This page is incomplete.

 Setting up
 ----------